endail/hx711/README.md

 Arguments are identical to `SimpleHX711`.

 The `AdvancedHX711` is an effort to minimise the time spent by the CPU checking whether data is ready to be obtained from the HX711 module, while remaining as efficient as possible.
-Its core operation, in contrast to `SimpleHX711`, is through the use of a separate thread of execution to intermittently watch for and collect available data when available.
+Its core operation, in contrast to `SimpleHX711`, is through the use of a separate thread of execution to intermittently watch for and collect available data when it is available.

 ---